 Sales aside, the ZoomShop itself is an effective brand marketing vehicle, with large, eye-catching graphics and signage that gets seen by millions of airport visitors every year.
 “It’s a good venue for us,” Silverman says.
 Rosetta Stones does “a lot of television advertising… one advertising medium feeds the other” to increase brand awareness across the board.

 From the perspective of airport management, ZoomShops are welcome on several levels.
 “They give us products we can’t traditionally get,” says Scott Kichline, business director at McCarran airport in Vegas.
-The presence of big brands also is
+The presence of big brands also is a boost.

 “The brand names Best Buy, iPod, Sony and Proactiv to name a few, are immediately recognized by our passengers,” says Michael Baldwin, assistant vice-president of concessions for the Dallas/Fort Worth International Airport in Texas.
 “With the retail prices the same as offered in other retail stores, it makes the [ZoomShop] units ideal for that last-minute gift, or the opportunity to learn more about a particular product a customer has heard about.”